 Glossary : Ultraviolet Radiation

-The energy range just beyond the violet end of the visible spectrum.
+The energy range just beyond the violet end of visible light.

-Although ultraviolet radiation makes up only about 5 percent of all energy from the sun, it is the major energy source for the
+total energy emitted from the sun, it is the major energy source for the

-stratosphere and mesosphere, playing an important role in both en
+stratosphere and mesosphere, playing an important role in both energy

 balance and chemical composition.